Skip to main navigation Skip to main content Skip to page footer

 The ChangeLog is extensive, and not every innovation is relevant for every integrator.
 I will continue to filter and present the strategically interesting features here in the blog.

 If you don't want to miss such updates, it's worth taking a look at my TYPO3 newsletter.
-There you'll find a compact summary of the most important developments - without any noise, just what's really relevant.
+There you will get the most important developments in a compact format - without any noise, only what is really relevant.

 Sources & Links